matthew-mcc/CPSC585/README.md

 * Music: Evan Tretiak

 # Execution: #
-Visit this link: https://drive.google.com/file/d/1tMX7BZuLVwxF9iF_XXMngoqsA2e5IwWN/view?usp=sharing.
-Download the ZIP, extract it anywhere and run the SuperSpaceSalvagers.exe.
+Visit the [itch.io project.](https://funkypants4457.itch.io/super-space-salvagers) Download the ZIP, extract it anywhere and run the SuperSpaceSalvagers.exe.
 (Possible to clone this repo and compile your own local version, but you need to download the necessary PHYSX dll's.

 # Gameplay and Controls #